adarnimrod/resume/resume.rst

 Job expectations
 ----------------

-Looking for a sysadmin/ devops position.
-Preferably in Haifa, Tel-aviv or anywhere with a train station near, remote work is also possible.
+Looking for a senior DevOps position.
+Preferably remote (working from GMT+2) or anywhere near a train station between Haifa and Tel-aviv.